-- A large piece of dried seaweed (optional)
+- Optional: 1 large piece of dried seaweed

 Fill your largest pot three-quarters of the way full with water -- clean seawater if you are near the ocean or tap water with enough salt in it to make it taste like seawater.
 Bring it to a rolling boil and add the seaweed, if desired.

 Put your live lobsters (lobsters must always be alive when you buy them) one at a time into the pot.
 You may have to either do this in batches or have several pots going at once, depending on how many you are cooking.

 The best way to quickly kill your lobsters is to put them in the water upside down and head first.
 They will be disoriented that way and will die without thrashing about.

 I do not recommend killing your lobsters before immersing them in hot water: Cutting their shells to kill them releases a lot of coagulated proteins into the boiling water and can ruin the bright red coral, or roe.
 This roe is absolutely delicious and should be treated as the precious gift it is.

 Once your lobsters are in the pot, quickly cover it and wait for the water to return to a boil.
 When it does, count off 15 or 20 minutes, depending on their size.
 A normal 1.5-pound lobster takes 15 minutes to cook once the pot returns to a boil.